AditiBelle/AditiBelle/README.md

 Hello!
 I am Aditi.
 I am a senior majoring in Neuroscience & Behavior and minor in Computer Science and Chemistry and I am on the pre-med track!

-Incoming MPH studuent with a focus in Epidemiology and Biostatistcs.
+I am also an incoming MPH student with a focus in Epidemiology and Biostatistcs.

 I am interested in Computational Neuroscience as well as using CS and Biostatistics for Public Health purposes and research!